AjanShrestha/poodr/chapter_4.md

 Having read about responsibilities, dependencies, and interfaces you are now equipped to explore the Law of Demeter.

 **The Law of Demeter (LoD) is a set of coding rules that results in loosely coupled objects.** Loose coupling is nearly always a virtue but is just one component of design and must be balanced against competing needs.
 Some Demeter violations are harmless, but others expose a failure to correctly identify and define public interfaces.

+### Defining Demeter

+> Demeter restricts the set of objects to which a method may send messages; it prohibits routing a message to a third object via a second object of a different type.
+Demeter is often paraphrased as _"only talk to your immediate neigbors"_ or _"use only one dot."_

+Imagine that Trip’s depart method contains each of the following lines of code:

+    customer.bicycle.wheel.tire
+    customer.bicycle.wheel.rotate
+    hash.keys.sort.join(', ')

+Each line is a message chain containing a number of dots (periods).
+These chains are colloquially referred to as train wrecks; each method name represents a train car and the dots are the connections between them.
+These trains are an indication that you might be violating Demeter.